BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

     print(f"[Object {obj_name}] {attributes(obj)}\n")
 ```

+`attributes()` can be applied to both a class and an object.
+It uses the builtin
+`vars()` function to produce the object's dictionary (skipping dunder functions)
+and produces names and values.
+This is used in `show()` to display both a class and an object of that class.

-Now we can use `show()` to see the details when using class attributes:
+Using `show()`, we see the details when using class attributes:

 ```python
 # 5_class_attributes.py